DOI-USGS/cdi-software-tutorials-2025/git-basics/temp-framework.md

-# Framework for git basics tutorial
+# Framework for Git basics tutorial

 Target is a ~1.5-2 hour tutorial with plenty of hands-on examples and exercises.
-This tutorial will focus on day-to-day command line use of git.
-IDE integration, GitLab/GitHub platforms, and more advanced topics like git hooks, CI/CD workflows, package registries, will be covered in other tutorials.
+This tutorial will focus on day-to-day command line use of Git.
+IDE integration, GitLab/GitHub platforms, and more advanced topics like Git hooks, CI/CD workflows, package registries, will be covered in other tutorials.

 Format ideas ([Learn Git Brancing](https://learngitbranching.js.org/) seems to have a pretty